powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 The above code is invoked if you choose to archive all the cards in a list from the list popup menu.

-### Changes from original Trello clone app
+### Changes from Original Trello Clone App

 The app code was forked from the [Serverpod + Flutter Tutorial](https://github.com/Mobterest/serverpod_flutter_tutorial) code.
-It was changed in the following ways to facilitate the Powersync integration:
+It was changed in the following ways to facilitate the PowerSync integration:

-- Updated data model so that all `id` fields are Strings, and using UUIDs (it was auto-increment integer fields in the original app)
+- Updated data model so that all `id` fields are Strings, and use UUIDs (it was auto-increment integer fields in the original app)
-- Updated data model so that all entities refers to the `workspaceId` of workspace in which it was created (this facilitates the sync rules)
+- Updated data model so that all entities refer to the `workspaceId` of workspace in which it was created (this facilitates the Sync Rules)

 ## Next

-Below is a list of things that can be implemented to enhance the functionality and experience of this app.
+Below is a list of things that can be implemented to enhance the functionality and experience of this app:

 * Update Workspace + Board edit views to use actual data and update the entity
 * Fix Members functionality (at least Workspace members invite/edit) to actually work